mr-crodo/racing-game/README.md

 - Special JSX flags can be used during compile time to optimize runtime performance at application level
 - Many micro optimizations

-## Features

-- Component driven + one-way data flow architecture
-- React-like API, concepts and component lifecycle events
-- Partial synthetic event system, normalizing events for better cross browser support
-- Inferno's [`linkEvent`](https://github.com/infernojs/inferno/blob/master/README.md#linkevent-package-inferno) feature removes the need to use arrow functions or binding event callbacks
-- Isomorphic rendering on both client and server with `inferno-server`
-- Unlike React and Preact, Inferno has lifecycle events on functional components
-- Unlike Preact and other React-like libraries, Inferno has controlled components for input/select/textarea elements
-- Components can be rendered outside their current html hierarchy using `createPortal` - API
-- Support for [older browsers](https://github.com/infernojs/inferno#browser-support) without any polyfills
-- defaultHooks for Functional components, this way re-defining lifecycle events per usage can be avoided
-- Inferno supports setting styles using string `<div style="background-color: red"></div>` or using object literal syntax `<div style={{"background-color": "red"}}></div>`.
-For camelCase syntax support see [`inferno-compat`](https://github.com/infernojs/inferno/tree/master/packages/inferno-compat).
-- Fragments (v6)
-- createRef and forwardRef APIs (v6)

 ## Browser support
-Since version 4 we have started running our test suite **without** any polyfills.
-Inferno is now part of [Saucelabs](https://saucelabs.com/) open source program and we use their service for executing the tests.

-InfernoJS natively supports the browsers listed below.

 [![Build Status](https://saucelabs.com/browser-matrix/Havunen.svg)](https://saucelabs.com/open_sauce/user/Havunen)